damienbeaufils/damienbeaufils.github.io/src/content/_index.md

 ---
 title: "Software Developer, Software Crafter, Senior Consultant, Trainer · Québec, Canada"
-date: 2023-01-02T12:00:00-04:00
+date: 2024-10-06T12:00:00-04:00
 sitemap:
   priority : 1.0
 ---
-**Freelance Software Crafter, owner @ [CLWeb Charlevoix](https://clweb-charlevoix.ca/)**
+**Software Crafter & Director of Engineering @ [Kumojin](https://kumojin.com/)**

-I am a passionate developer for more than 16 years.
+I am a passionate developer for more than 17 years.
 Convinced that working software is good but not enough, I work with my clients mainly as a Tech Lead in agile projects to build well-crafted software.
 I have worked as a Tech Lead for high stakes projects such as government websites or international sports tournaments websites.

 I also like to share my knowledge and therefore I am a trainer on software development practices such as [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development), and I regularly present talks in meetups or conferences such as [Web À Québec](https://webaquebec.org/).